mr-olson/azure-aws-creds/README.md

 8. In the decoded XML output the value of the Issuer tag is the App ID URI.

 # Develop
-1. Installation process
+1. Build and Test
-* Check out the source code
+* Check out the source code, e.g. `git clone https://github.com/mr-olson/azure-aws-creds.git`
-* Run `npm start` in the root directory

-2. Build and Test
 * First run `npm install` or `npm start` to install NPM packages
 * To debug the entire event loop and application using Visual Studio Code, configure Python for your system and start debugging (Debug -> Start or F5).
 * To debug just the application UI, you can run `npm run debug`
 * To run the application UI, you can run `npm start`

-3. Package
+2. Package
-* `npm run release` will build OS-specific packages in the dist directory.
-Ubuntu 17.10 and Windows have been confirmed to work as expected.
+* `npm run release` will build OS-specific binary / installable packages in the dist directory.
+Ubuntu 17.10, Mac and Windows have been confirmed to work.
 Cross-compiling contributions welcome!

 # Contribute
 Pull requests are welcome for features or fixes.